-Historically, the Reform movement has its roots in the active involvement of laity, and this is evident in the structure of the UAHC.
-It is governed by a Board comprised primarily of outstanding lay leaders from congregations across the breadth of the United States and Canada.
-Within the UAHC, there are several important affiliates including the National Federation of Temple Sisterhoods (NFTS), the National Federation of Temple Brotherhoods (NFTB) and the North American Federation of Temple Youth (NFTY).
+Historically, the Reform movement has its roots in the active involvement of lalty, and this is evident in the structure of the UAHC.
+It is governed by a Board comprised primarily of outstanding lay leaders from congregations across the leadth of the Uaited States and Canada.
+Within the UAHC, there are several mountains including the National Federation of Temple Sisterhoods (NFTB) and the North Leader County (NFTY).